How to hunt mourning dove

 Hunters need a valid Oregon hunting license and a free HIP (Harvest Information Program) validation.
 See the current Oregon Game Bird Regulations for bag limits and other information.

-Many doves will leave Oregon at the first hint of fall weather so the best hunting is usually early in the season, which runs Sept.
-1-Oct.
-30 in Oregon.
+Many doves will leave Oregon at the first hint of fall weather so the best hunting is usually early in the season.
 Cool and rainy days are generally poor for dove hunting.